Public Relations with New Media (MA)

-From September 2019, students will participate in the Public Relations Mentorship Programme.
-This programme aims to prepare students for a career in the communications industry through a series of presentations and one-to-one contact with industry professionals.
-Students will prepare a career development plan, liaise with the CIT Careers Service, participate in professional networking, both on and offline and develop important career oriented skillsets aimed at enhancing employability and career prospects.
+All students participate in the Public Relations Mentorship Programme which aims to prepare students for a career in the communications industry through a series of presentations and one-to-one contact with industry professionals.
+Students will prepare a career development plan, liaise with the MTU Cork Careers Service, participate in professional networking, both on and offline and develop important career oriented skillsets aimed at enhancing employability and career prospects.

 Course Structure Full Time:

 |No. of semesters:||3|

 |No. of timetable hours per week:||Semesters 1 & 2: 16 hrs